JarateKing/jarconfig/README.md

 ### Customizing custom.cfg

 Custom.cfg contains the core of jarconfig, options for its scripts, an example setup, and space for custom options.
+It's recommended to put your own settings here, though you can exec another cfg that holds your own settings if you'd like.

 It's not recommended to copy over your autoexec completely, since it may include binds or settings that would cause unpredictable problems with jarconfig.
 Instead, it's recommended to recreate your autoexec using your old one as a reference.
 This way you can make sure that you're getting full usage of jarconfig.